holochain-open-dev/profiles/docs/guides/setting-up/adding-the-frontend.md

 npm install @holochain-open-dev/profiles @holochain-open-dev/cell-client
 ```

 Careful!
-If you are using NPM workspaces (which is the case for the apps generated with the Holochain scaffolding and RAD tools), you need to specify which workspace you want to install those dependencies to.
+If you are using NPM workspaces (which is the case for the apps generated with the Holochain scaffolding and RAD tools), you need to specify which workspace you want to install those dependencies to, and run the command from the root folder of the repository.
 In the case of the apps generated with the RAD tools:

 ```bash
 npm install @holochain-open-dev/profiles @holochain-open-dev/cell-client -w ui